williamwhitacre/scaffold/README.md

 5. `forbiddenResource` -- Forbidden resources should be used to denote things that the user shouldn't see.
 6. `resourceDo` -- perform some task to update the resource.
 Can be anything, including computation, fetching, or fully blown CRUD.
 7. `knownResource` -- A resource with a known and up to date datum.

+You can create a mapping from data to view machines:

+    deltaDataToView = machineResource (defProgram' present stage update) myViewData

 Resources can be resolved compositionally: